danilw/Krita-StableDiffusion-WebUI-Colab/README.md

 ___

+# Encryption note:

+By default **everything** that goes FROM and TO Krita Plugin is **NOT encrypted**.

+### If you need/want Encryption - I made this small change to this plugin version https://github.com/Interpause/auto-sd-krita/issues/32#issuecomment-1301615542 (follow instruction there)

+Using this(above) make prompts and images encrypted, on Collab you just need to replace one file and create text file with *your_encryption_key* as text, mentioned in instruction.

+___

 ### Screenshot:

 (on screenshot working img2img on Google Colab, two result images from different prompt, left and right side)